gregmoille/pyLLE/README.md

-       'δω_end': 10, # stop frequency of detuning ramp in Hz 'μ_sim': [-70,170], # limit of the mode on the left and right side of the pump to simulate 'μ_fit': [-60, 160], # limit of the mode on the left and right side of the pump to fit the dispersion with 'dispfile': 'h770RW1560.mat' # name of the dispersion file }
+       'δω_end': 10, # stop frequency of detuning ramp in Hz 'μ_sim': [-70,170], # limit of the mode on the left and right side of the pump to simulate 'μ_fit': [-60, 160], # limit of the mode on the left and right side of the pump to fit the dispersion with 'dispfile': 'ExampleQing.mat' # name of the dispersion file }
 ```